 The Museum also holds a vast three-metre carpet depicting the Great Wall of China, given to Gough Whitlam during one of his early 1970s visits to the country, likely in 1973.
 This marked a major milestone in Australia’s diplomatic relationship with modern China.

 Canberra and overseas posts

 Next stop was the Museum’s repository, where I joined Research Associate John Quinn.
 As a senior DFAT diplomat of almost 40 years’ standing, John is a wealth of information.
+Passionate about the history and role of Australian diplomacy, John played a pivotal role in working with the Museum and DFAT to establish the Australian diplomatic collection.
 At the repository we uncovered more objects charting the uncommon experiences of staff based in Canberra or posted overseas.

 One of the Museum's rich collections reveals the remarkable story of Edna Thompson.
 After joining the Australian Public Service as a typist in 1933, Edna ducked the ‘marriage bar’ and enjoyed an adventurous career with the then Department of External Affairs.

 Edna's first posting was to Karachi in 1949, as personal secretary to John Oldham.
 John was Australia’s first High Commissioner to Pakistan, formed by the 1947 partition of the Indian subcontinent at the end of the British Crown rule.

 Edna’s collection also contains an evening dress, diaries and her Order of the British Empire (OBE) medal, awarded in 1977 in recognition of her service to the Commonwealth.

 One of the more unusual finds was a 1950s sanitary towel dispenser from the Canberra offices housing the Department of External Affairs.
 The provision of facilities for female employees indicates a relatively progressive view of women’s participation in the workforce and in public life.